Reading time ~ 5 min

 However, more efficient production means an increase in productivity, and this results in additional growth with corresponding resource consumption.

-In the capitalist economy, all efficiency gains are in principle translated into additional economic activity.
+In the economy, all efficiency gains are in principle translated into additional economic activity.
 This reinvestment of efficiency gains is the basic economic principle unterlying growth and profits.

 Beckert Jens.
 Book: How We Sold Our Future.
 The Failure to Fight Climate Change.
 2025